neicnordic/neic.no/training/travel-grant.md

 The goal of training is to raise competence in staff and end users which leads to more effective and productive work by the Nordic e-infrastructure community.
 The benefits include more efficient operations and use of resources and an improved capability for the researchers in conducting research.

 ### Who can apply
-This grant under The NeIC Nordic Mobility Enhancement Programme is intended to provide or supplement travel funding for staff and end users (researchers) of the Nordic e-infrastructure community who can benefit from access to training programs offered in other Nordic countries.
+This grant under [The NeIC Ratatosk Mobility Enhancement Programme](https://wiki.neic.no/wiki/Ratatosk#Public_documents) is intended to provide or supplement travel funding for staff and end users (researchers) of the Nordic e-infrastructure community who can benefit from access to training programs offered in other Nordic countries.

 ### Requirements
 Only courses/modules directly related to current national and Nordic e-infrastructure training needs will be applicable for support.
 The application form is mandatory and can be found below.